mobile app bar

 Jan 20, 2026; San Francisco, California, USA; Golden State Warriors forward Jonathan Kuminga (1) looks to pass against the Toronto Raptors in the second quarter at Chase Center.

 What’s going to happen to Jonathan Kuminga?
-That’s the question the Warriors, its players, and its ever-so exasperated fanbase want answered before the February sixth deadline and as things stand, another team has reportedly decided not to go for the Congolese baller.
+The Warriors organization, its players, and its ever-so exasperated fanbase all want this question answered before the February 6 trade deadline.
+The New Orleans Pelicans, who had shown interest in the Congolese baller, have reportedly decided not to go for him.

-NBA Insider Brandon “Scoop B” Robinson had stated that the Pelicans were interested in him, but has now refuted his own claims after speaking to a source close to the New Orleans organization.
-He wrote on his website on Sunday, “Despite weeks of speculation linking the Golden State Warriors’ forward to the New Orleans Pelicans—with rumors even suggesting Trey Murphy III or Herb Jones as potential targets, it appears the interest may have been more smoke than fire.”
+“Despite weeks of speculation linking the Golden State Warriors’ forward to the New Orleans Pelicans—with rumors even suggesting Trey Murphy III or Herb Jones as potential targets, it appears the interest may have been more smoke than fire,” wrote Robinson on his website on Sunday.

-The Pelicans insider told Robinson that the interest was never “real”.
-Instead, there are three other teams who are eyeing him and could make a move for him before February 6th.
+The Pelicans insider whom Robinson spoke to told him that the interest was never “real”.
+Instead, there are three other teams that are eyeing him and could make a move for him before February 6.

 Robinson revealed those franchises to be the Sacramento Kings, the Los Angeles Lakers, and the Dallas Mavericks.
-All three teams are part the Western Conference, and although Kuminga may have developed some rust from being shacked by Kerr, he could be an asset to all.
+All three teams are part of the Western Conference.
+And although Kuminga may have developed some rust from being shackled by Kerr, he could be an asset to all.

-Kuminga is just 23 years old, and has a huge ceiling.
+Kuminga is just 23 years old and has a huge ceiling.
 He’s athletic, good at finishing at the rim, and can be an asset in transition scoring as well.
-Someone has to take a bet on him, because he’s too good to just keep rotting away on the Warriors bench.
+Someone has to take a bet on him, though.
+He’s too good to just keep rotting away on the Warriors bench.

 Post Edited By:Somin Bhattacharjee